 - No Coverage for Pre-Existing Conditions– SafetyWing does not cover pre-existing medical conditions, which can be a disadvantage for individuals with chronic health issues.

-- No Dental or Vision Coverage– SafetyWing’s policies do not cover dental or vision care, which can be important for some individuals.
+- No Dental or Vision Coverage– SafetyWing’s policies do not cover dental care or vision care, which can be important for some individuals.

 - Very limited Coverage in Home Country– SafetyWing’s policies are designed to provide coverage for individuals traveling outside their home country and may not provide coverage for medical expenses incurred within their home country.